keyboard_arrow_up

 Cultivating 'Product Huddles' for team synergy

-• Structured Discussions for Alignment: Each huddle centered on features and epics being developed, as well as the insights from user research or user testing sessions that informed our design decisions.
+• Structured discussions for alignment: Each huddle centered on features and epics being developed, as well as the insights from user research or user testing sessions that informed our design decisions.

-• Refining the Process for Greater Impact: Feedback-led iterations helped evolve the huddles into a critical alignment tool, driving consistent improvements in productivity and alignment, as shown by satisfaction survey results.
+• Refining the process for greater impact: Feedback-led iterations helped evolve the huddles into a critical alignment tool, driving consistent improvements in productivity and alignment, as shown by satisfaction survey results.

 Interactive spaces for real-time engagement